deveb2020/deveb2020/README.md

 <h1 align="center">Hi 👋, I'm Egzon</h1>
-<h3 align="center">I'am a front end developer and my secrete weapon is ReactJS</h3>
+<h3 align="center">I'am a front end developer and my secret weapon is ReactJS</h3>

+- 🧑‍💼 I’m looking for a job as **Front End | ReactJS DEV**

 - 🔭 I’m currently testing my blog [Blog-App](https://egzonberisha.fr/#/)

-- 🧑‍💼 I’m looking for a job as **Front End | ReactJS DEV**

 - 📝 My Blog - weekly posts - [https://egzonberisha.fr/#/](https://egzonberisha.fr/#/)

 - 📫 How to reach me **egzonberisha232@gmail.com**

-- ⚡ Fun fact **The first oranges weren’t orange ( The original oranges from Southeast Asia were a tangerine-pomelo hybrid, and they were actually green.
-In fact, oranges in warmer regions like Vietnam and Thailand still stay green through maturity. )**
+- ⚡ Fun fact **The first oranges weren’t orange **
+( The original oranges from Southeast Asia were a tangerine-pomelo hybrid, and they were actually green.
+In fact, oranges in warmer regions like Vietnam and Thailand still stay green through maturity. )

 <h3 align="left">Connect with me:</h3>
 <p align="left">